 Separate your wants and needs

 After you have made your lists and can see where you’re spending your money, check those lists for places you can curb costs or eliminate them entirely.
 This is especially important to successfully budgeting to eliminate debt or save money toward a specific goal.
-And any place where you see you’re clearly wasting money, get rid of it.
+Any place where you see you’re clearly wasting money, get rid of it.

 Make sure your expectations are realistic